Kore-Core/KORE/doc/developer-notes.md

     buffer overflows and surprises with `\0` characters.
 Also some C string manipulations tend to act differently depending on platform, or even the user locale

-- Use `ParseInt32`, `ParseInt64`, `ParseDouble` from `utilstrencodings.h` for number parsing
+- Use `ParseInt32`, `ParseInt64`, `ParseUInt32`, `ParseUInt64`, `ParseDouble` from `utilstrencodings.h` for number parsing

   - *Rationale*: These functions do overflow checking, and avoid pesky locale issues

 - For `strprintf`, `LogPrint`, `LogPrintf` formatting characters don't need size specifiers

-  - *Rationale*: Kore Core uses tinyformat, which is type safe.
+  - *Rationale*: KORE Core uses tinyformat, which is type safe.
 Leave them out to avoid confusion

 Threads and synchronization
 ----------------------------

 - Build and run tests with `-DDEBUG_LOCKORDER` to verify that no potential deadlocks are introduced.
-As of 0.12, this is defined by default when configuring with `--enable-debug`

 - When using `LOCK`/`TRY_LOCK` be aware that the lock exists in the context of the current scope, so surround the statement and the code that needs the lock